 Most people don’t have the time, desire or know-how to go totally DIY when it comes to investing.
 Even if they built their own ETF portfolio they might not be able to achieve the tax-optimized portfolio management that is one of Betterment’s biggest selling points.

 What Wealthfront doesn’t offer is the option to talk to a human.
-Unlike Betterment, which allows clients to step up a higher pricing plan and get access to human financial experts, Wealthfront only offers robo-advising.
-Wealthfront also doesn’t let you sync outside accounts or follow a goal-based investing plan, both of which are key Betterment features.
+While Betterment allows clients to step up a higher pricing plan and get access to human financial experts, Wealthfront only offers robo-advising.
+Wealthsimple offers access to a human advisor through text, calls or email in its Basic option.
+If you upgrade to Wealthsimple Black, you'll gain access to financial planning sesions with human advisors.

-However, Wealthfront has an additional feature that Betterment lacks: Wealthfront offers 529s for college saving.
+However, Wealthfront has an additional feature that both Betterment and Wealthsimple lack: Wealthfront offers 529s for college saving.

-One final difference between the two robo-advisors that’s worth flagging is what’s called direct indexing.
-For balances over $100,000, Wealthfront offers direct indexing.
+One final difference that’s worth flagging is what’s called direct indexing.
+For balances over $100,000, both Wealthfront and Wealthsimple offer direct indexing.
 Betterment does not offer this service.
 Direct indexing is basically tax-loss harvesting on steroids.
-With direct indexing, Wealthfront purchases up to 1,001 individual series on a client’s behalf and takes advantage of tax-loss harvesting opportunities on all of those securities.
 However, like regular tax-loss harvesting, direct indexing is only applicable to taxable accounts.
 If you plan to use either robo-advisor to open an IRA, you don’t need to consider the tax-loss harvesting offerings.

 Check out this chart to see how the fees compare.